novopl/restible/docs/tutorial/01_basic.rst

 ========================================

 .. literalinclude:: /examples/01_basic/main.py
-    :lines: 60-62
+    :lines: 60-63
     :linenos:

 This is the REST resource associated with the BlogPost model.
-We're using `restible.RestResource` which comes with least amount of functionality built-in.
+We're using `resource.RestResource` which comes with least amount of functionality built-in.
 Everything has to be done manually.
 There are more base resource classes provided by restible and third party libraries.